 Chimps endured electric shock, extreme G-forces, and challenging physical conditions.

 Chimpanzees were used in the U.S. space program for testing equipment and survivability starting in the late 1950s.
 For the next four decades, they and their descendants became biomedical research test subjects, used for space-related experimentation, disease research, toxicology experiments, experimental surgeries, and breeding.

 75% of chimps in captivity in the U.S. have or continue to be living in biomedical research laboratories

-Research on chimpanzees began in the 1920s and expanded to a peak in the 1990s with as many as 1500 chimpanzees living in at least 11 different private or government labs in the U.S. There has been modest decline to about 850 as a number of them have been transferred to sanctuaries.
-Adopt Bobby, Elway, Jaybee, Pumpkin, Rufus, or Scarlett – all chimps used in research – and learn their stories.
-Take a look at what life was like inside the Coulston Foundation.
+Research on chimpanzees began in the 1920’s and expanded to a peak in the 1990’s with as many as 1,500 chimpanzees living in at least 11 different private or government labs in the U.S. There has been modest decline to about 850 as a number of them have been transferred to sanctuaries.
+Read more on chimpanzees in laboratories.
 View a timeline of the retirement of chimps in research.
-Read more on Chimps in Laboratories.